-I’ve been a “travel nurse” for over two years now.
-But the stress of starting a new contract and the anxiety of travel nursing in general hasn’t seemed to get any better.
-With every contract I sign, there’s my anxiety.
+I’ve been a “travel nurse” for over four years now.
+But the stress of starting a new contract every 13-weeks and the anxiety of travel nursing, in general, hasn’t seemed to get any better with time.
+With every contract I sign, my anxiety rears its ugly head.
 Whispering in my ear “Are you good enough?”
 “Will people like you?”
-“Will you pass all the tests in order to actually work on the unit?”
+“Will you pass all the tests to actually work on the unit?”
 “Will people think you’re an idiot?”
-I can’t seem to escape the fear of starting on a new unit.
-But two years in, I’ve learned how to cope.
+While I can’t seem to escape the fear of starting on a new unit… in the past four years, I’ve learned how to cope.

 The reality is that nurses have a reputation for being vicious (ever heard of nurses eating their young?).
-No matter how many units I go to, you can’t escape this reality.
+No matter how many units I go to, you can’t seem to escape this reality.
 While most are kind, helpful, and even attentive to anticipating when I need an extra hand… there are still those that are waiting to tear me down.
-Who are excited about telling me that I’m doing something wrong, will tattle on me for the most trivial thing, or even flat out say things like, “If you don’t learn how to give report correctly you aren’t going to make any friends.”
+Those who are excited about telling me that I’m doing something wrong, will tattle on me for the most trivial thing, or even flat out say things like, “If you don’t learn how to give report correctly you aren’t going to make any friends.”

 The important thing to remember when you get that call, ace that interview, and that contract comes to your inbox… you’ve already won!
-You are already good enough to be on that unit.
+You are already good enough to be in that unit.
 Do you know how many people are applying for the exact position you are?
-You were hand selected from hundreds and sometimes thousands of resumes!
+You were hand-selected from hundreds and sometimes thousands of resumes!
 Whoever interviewed you saw something special in you and wanted YOU in THEIR unit.
 So when anxiety comes knocking, don’t you forget… you’ve already been handpicked, and you’ve already won half the battle.

 Arrive Early to Acclimate

-And when you step on that unit for your very first shift?
-Show up with confidence, but be humble.
-Ask questions.
-Be curious.
-Adapt to the way that your new unit operates.
-Don’t spit back “Where I used to be we did it X way.”
-They hired you because they need a helping hand.
-Not to school them on a better way to do X, Y and Z. Lend a helping hand to your fellow co-workers even if they don’t return the favor.
+Make sure you’re always lending a helping hand to your co-workers even if they don’t return the favor.
 You’re bound to get a lot further if you remember that this is new for them too!
-They have a new staff member to get to know.
-They are trying to figure out if they trust you, just like you are trying to figure out if you trust them.
+They have a new staff member to get to know and are trying to figure out if they trust you, just like you are trying to figure out if you trust them.

 When Someone is Rude to You – It’s a Reflection on Them, Not You